Top Rated Philadelphia Amtrak Train Accident Attorneys

 The train accident attorneys at The Brod Law Firm are ready, willing and able to help you or your loved ones when you have suffered serious injuries in an Amtrak Train accident.
-Attorney Gary Brod, a top rated Philadelphia personal injury lawyer has successfully handled 292 claims arising from train accidents or injuries on board.
+Attorney Gary Brod, a top rated Philadelphia personal injury lawyer has successfully handled 292 claims arising from train derailments and crashes to accidents or injuries on board causing injuries.
+Don't take our word for it.
+See what our clients have been saying about us. not to mention we have received the highest ratings reserved exclusively for top personal injury attorneys in the respected lawyer ratings and consumer organizations including AVVO 5 star reviews.

 Train travel is usually very safe considering the number of passengers being transported on a daily basis, but approximately 1000 persons are killed annually in train related fatalities.
 These fatalities include derailments, trains colliding with cars, buses, trucks and individual persons.